Certified appointments are composed of three classes: temporary; probationary; and tenure.

 The Human Resources Department notifies employees of the dates of probationary periods.
 Probationary periods may vary for promotions or employees who have held permanent positions.

-When there are no viable Civil Service lists for a vacant position, the Human Resources Department generally issues a recruitment bulletin or posting.
+When there are no viable Civil Service lists for a vacant position, the Human Resources Department generally issues a recruitment online posting.
 Qualified employees may apply to be considered for the position.
 Upon interview, a selection is made, however, appointees must take and pass the next scheduled Civil Service examination for the position and be among the top three on the Civil Service list before their appointment can become permanent.